 A Bass Contour knob, which appears on almost all Reverend guitars, gives the single-pickup configuration a little more versatility.
 It’s a passive bass cut that can tighten up your low end and even elicit single-coil tones from the Railhammer humbucker.

 The Super Rev is also the only guitar on this list that has both a korina neck and body.
 The tonewood, which has been used on such legendary guitars as the Gibson Flying V, has a sweet midrange and fantastic responsiveness.
 Furthermore, it’s lighter than its closest relative, mahogany, so swinging this around on stage won’t be a back-breaking affair.

 And you can’t deny that those racing stripes and bold finishes – it’s available in lime, orange and yellow – will command the attention of the crowd.

-There’s nothing fancy on the Les Paul Junior – it’s designed to be as robust and simple as possible.
-Right away you’ll notice that this Les Paul sports a flat top instead of the more commonly seen arched top.
-And, just like when it was introduced in ’54, the guitar features a solid slab mahogany body and neck.
+Designed to be as robust as possible, the Junior sports a flat top in lieu of the more commonly seen arched top.
+Just as it was when first introduced in 1954, this edition rocks a solid slab mahogany body and neck.